ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 ## Usage

-There's a submodule available for each cryprographic primitive.
+There's a submodule available for each cryptographic primitive.

 No `index.js`/`main` is provided, as that would lead to huge bundles when using this package for the web.